 How to Make Cinnamon Scones

-Whisk together the dry ingredients.
-This includes: flour, sugar, baking powder, salt, and cinnamon.
+Whisk together the dry ingredients: flour, sugar, baking powder, salt, and cinnamon.

 Cut cold butter into small pieces and mix into dry ingredients until butter looks pea-sized.
 I like to do this with my hands.